aws-cloudformation/cloudformation-guard/docs/FUNCTIONS.md

 # Guard built-in functions and stateful rules

-As of version 3.0.0 guard now supplies some builtin functions, allowing for stateful rules
+As of version 3.0.0 guard now supplies some builtin functions, allowing for stateful rules.

+Built-in functions are supported only through assignment to a variable at the moment.

+There are some limitations with the current implementation of functions.
+We **do not** support inline usage yet.
+Please [read through more about this limitation here](./KNOWN_ISSUES.md#function-limitation).

 NOTE: all examples are operating off the following yaml template